Valentina (fashion designer): Professional career

 Schlee opened a small couture dress house, Valentina's Gowns on Madison Avenue in 1928.
 Her first stage commission was costumes for Judith Anderson in 1933's Come of Age.
 The costumes were better received than the play, and established her reputation as a designer for the stage.
 Schlee dressed such actresses of the era as Lynn Fontanne, Katharine Cornell, Greta Garbo, Gloria Swanson, Gertrude Lawrence, and Katharine Hepburn.
 Her Broadway successes included the costumes for the play The Philadelphia Story.
 She also dressed prominent New York society women including members of the Whitney and Vanderbilt families.
 In 1950 Valentina also introduced a perfume, "My Own".

 Schlee's made-to-measure, flowing styles combined the intricate bias cut of Madeleine Vionnet and the grace of gowns by Alix Gres.
 "Simplicity survives the changes of fashion," she said in the late 1940s.
 "Women of chic are wearing now dresses they bought from me in 1936.
 Fit the century, forget the year."

-Schlee was a skilled self-promoter.
-She modeled her own designs and rarely let her dramatic, elegant air of self-possession falter.
-Schlee was always impeccably turned out, earning her a mention on the International Best Dressed List.
+Schlee was a self-promoter, and modeled her own designs.
+Schlee was known to be turned out, earning her a mention on the International Best Dressed List.

 Schlee closed her fashion house in the late 1950s.
 She died of Parkinson's disease in 1989, aged 90.
 Since she and Garbo lived in the same apartment building in New York City—and Valentina was upset by Garbo's close friendship with her husband George in the early 60's right before he died—Valentina and Garbo had an elaborate schedule set up so that they would never run into each other in the lobby of their building.

 In 2009, Valentina: American Couture and the Cult of Celebrity, a large retrospective exhibition opened at the Museum of the City of New York.
 It was the first exhibition to trace Valentina's career and featured never-before-exhibited gowns, accessories, photographs, and printed matter from the collections of the Museum of the City of New York, the Valentina family, and other major collections.